byu-cpe/ecen520_student/rx_sim/UART_Receiver_sim.md

 <!--
 Future Changes:
 * The synthesis tool couldn't extract a FSM from some students.
 Need to figure out what is going on.
 Perhaps make a requirement that it has to find it?
-* ask them to manually change the FSM encoding type when they synthesize to see the impact.
-* Any _new_ coding standards to add?
-It would be nice to add something for this assignment
-* Have them create a function in the testbench
-* Be more clear on what should be in the report for cells -->
+-->